HISTORY OF PASCO COUNTY

 In 1950 Watson sold the hotel to Mr. and Mrs. H. W. Schuldt, formerly of Omaha.

-In November 1953 the hotel was purchased by Maxine Stein, formerly of Chicago.
+In November 1953 the hotel was purchased by Mrs. Maxine G. Stein, formerly of Chicago.

 On Dec.
 24, 1953, the New Port Richey Press reported, "Currently plans are being prepared for the construction of a 75 foot swimming pool, a crescent drive from which a canopy covered walk will lead to the new Main Street entrance."